Virginia Beach, Virginia: Recent history

 Real estate, defense, and tourism are major sectors of the Virginia Beach economy.
-Local public and private groups have maintained a vested interest in real-estate redevelopment, resulting in a number of joint public-private projects, such as commercial parks.
+Many local public and private groups have maintained a vested interest in real-estate redevelopment, resulting in a number of joint public-private projects, such as commercial parks.
 Examples of the public-private development include the Virginia Beach Convention Center, the Oceanfront Hilton Hotel, and the Virginia Beach Town Center.
 The city assisted in financing the project through the use of tax increment financing: creating special tax districts and constructing associated street and infrastructure to support the developments.
 The Town Center opened in 2003, with related construction continuing.
 The Convention Center opened in 2005.

 The city has begun to run out of clear land available for new construction north of the Green Line, an urban growth boundary dividing the urban northern and rural southern sections of the city.
 Infill and development of residential neighborhoods has placed a number of operating constraints on Naval Air Station Oceana, a major fighter jet base for the U.S. Navy.
-While the airbase enjoys wide support from Virginia Beach at large, the Pentagon Base Realignment and Closure commission has proposed closure of Oceana within the next decade.
+While the airbase enjoys wide support from Virginia Beach at large, the Pentagon Base Realignment and Closure commission has proposed closure of Oceana by 2018 but this did not happen.
 In 2012 a Navy jet that took off from Oceana experienced engine failure and crashed into an apartment complex.

 This land crunch led to floodplain development.
 During Hurricane Matthew, the heavy rainfall flooded over 2000 homes and left some neighborhoods with standing water for days.
 Given the rising risks of flooding due to climate change and the impetus of the hurricane damage, the city rejected several further development proposals.
 This rejection was significant from two perspectives.
 First, cities reject building very rarely, demonstrating the shift in public perception.
 Second, these rejections led to lawsuits by the developers.
 The rejection of these lawsuits in the courts provides precedent for other sorts of local climate change adaptation efforts in the future.
 Discussing the matter, Mayor Dyer noted, "It's a confrontation with reality.
-Not everybody's going to be happy.”
+Not everybody's going to be happy."

-On May 31, 2019, a mass shooting occurred at a municipal government building in Virginia Beach.
+On May 31, 2019, a shooting occurred at a municipal government building in Virginia Beach.
 A former employee entered the building and shot indiscriminately, killing 12 people and injuring four others before dying from a gunshot wound fired by responding officers.